FMMT666/launchpad.py/README.md

 ## NEWS

 ### CHANGES 2020/08/XX:
-    - added support for pressure events via ButtonStateRaw() for the Pro
+    - added support for pressure events via ButtonStateRaw() for the Pro and Pro Mk3
     - added support for pressure events via ButtonStateRaw() for the X
     - added demo file "launchpad_pressure.py" for pressure sensitivity
     - updated pressure demo to work with the X too